QubesOS/qubes-posts/2021-07-30-minisummit-agenda.md

 ### "Usability Within A Reasonably Secure, Multi-Environment System" by Nina Alter

-Nina Alter first became aware of exciting possibilities of Qubes OS, when asked to lead UX research and design for the SecureDrop Workstation project.
+Nina is a UX design and research practicioner, who first became aware of Qubes OS when engaged to contribute to SecureDrop's Workstation project.
 SecureDrop's Workstation is built atop Qubes OS, yet exists for high-risk, non-technical journalist users.
-Nina will share her early discovery work;
-the joys, the pain-points, and the many opportunities she has since uncovered to extend Qubes OS' reach to some of our world's most vulnerable digital citizens.
+Folks unaccustomed to both Linux, and to multi-environment systems.
+This presentation will share findings from user research and design discovery work endeavored in support of both projects, though focused on Qubes OS itself.
+The joys, the pain-points, and the many opportunities since uncovered, to extend Qubes OS' reach to some of our world's most vulnerable digital citizens.

 ### "Qubes OS Native App Menu: UX Design and Implementation" by Marta Marczykowska-Górecka and Nina Alter

-A brief overview of the new Application Menu that's being introduced in (at latest) Qubes 4.2, the process of creating it, and design and implementation challenges.
+A brief overview of the new Application Menu that's being introduced in (at latest) Qubes 4.2; the process of creating it, and design and implementation challenges.
 Based on design work by Nina Alter and implementation by Marta Marczykowska-Górecka.